History of British light infantry: Napoleonic Wars

+Moyle Sherer, who commanded a light company of the 34th (Cumberland) Regiment of Foot during the Battle of Vitoria, lamented the generally inferior skill of regular British light infantry in comparison to their Continental European counterparts:

+Not a soul... was in the village, but a wood a few hundred yards to its left, and the ravines above it, were filled with French light infantry.
+I, with my company, was soon engaged in smart skirmishing among the ravines, and lost about 11 men, killed and wounded, out of 38.
+The English do not skirmish so well as the Germans or the French; and it is really hard work to make them preserve their proper extended order, cover themselves, and not throw away their fire; and in the performance of this duty, an officer is, I think, far more exposed that in line fighting.

 Decline of the light infantry regiments

 By the late 19th century, with the universal adoption of the rifle and the abandonment of traditional formation fighting due to advancements in weaponry, the distinction between line and light infantry had effectively vanished in the British army.
 A number of regiments were titled as light infantry in the 1881 Cardwell Reforms, but this was effectively a ceremonial distinction only; they did not have any specialised operational roles.
 By 1914 the differences between light infantry and line infantry regiments were for the former restricted to details such as titles, a rapid march of 140 steps per minute, buglers instead of drummers, a parade drill which involved carrying rifles parallel to the ground ("at the trail") and dark green home service cloth helmets instead of dark blue.
 Light infantry badges always incorporated bugle horns as a central feature.

 Two "light divisions", composed of battalions from light infantry regiments, fought in the First World War - the 14th (Light) Division and the 20th (Light) Division, both of the New Army - but were employed purely as conventional divisions.

 By contrast, the continental armies, including the French, Italians, Austro-Hungarians, and Germans, all maintained distinct mountain or alpine units, which remained true light infantry.
 German mountain battalions, Gebirsjäger, were one of the primary sources for their innovative Sturmtruppen assault battalions, which used classic light infantry tactics to penetrate British, French, and most spectacularly, Italian infantry lines.